gunvirranu/2D-Collision-Detection/README.md

 # 2D-Collision-Detection

-2D Collision Detection of Polygons using SAT.
+2D Collision Detection and Partitioning of Polygons.

 ### Info

 Uses seperating axis theorem to detect collision of polygons.

 Currently only works for convex polygons.

+Polygon partitioning is still in the works.